paulshuker/coppafisher/docs/omp.md

     By default, $\alpha >> \beta$ so it is unlikely to assign two genes bright in the same round-channel pairs.

+    If you fully trusted the weightings to be accurate.
+Then you set can `alpha` to zero in the config.

     <figure markdown="span">
       ![Image title](images/algorithm/omp/poor_gene_weight_example.png){ height="300" }
       <figcaption>An example of OMP failing to find a scalar to correctly weight every bright round-channel pair for a